-In 1912, in the week when the new and huge Filene Boston store opened, 715,000 people trooped in and shopped, prompting a dramatic increase in sales from $4.8 million to $8.5 million.
+In 1912, in the week when the huge Filene Boston store opened, 715,000 people trooped in and shopped, prompting a dramatic increase in sales from $4.8 million to $8.5 million.
 So how did Edward Filene do it?

 Business Leader Edward Filene – A Man Ahead of His Time

 Edward Filene, unlike other business leaders, did not need to undergo the painful process of starting his own business from scratch.
 Filene – the shop – was already there.
-But what was remarkable during Edward Filene’s takeover is that he injected capital into the business, not in financial form, but through new and pioneering ideas that are still being practiced in retail business today.
+But what was remarkable during Edward Filene’s takeover is that he injected capital into the business, not in financial form, but through new pioneering ideas that are still being practiced in retail business today.

 Some of Edward Filene’s ideas were the following:

 - Bargain basements.
 These are areas in shops where lower priced items are being sold.
-Up to now, the application of this Filene idea can still be seen on malls and retail stores everywhere.
+Up to now, the application of this Filene idea can still be seen in malls and retail stores everywhere.

 Aside from these, Edward Filene promoted good labor policies in the workplace.
 In his shops, he instituted the following: